forbish/traefik-provider/README.md

 To use this provider plugin:

-1. Enable experimental plugins in your Traefik configuration:
+1. Enable experimental plugins in your Traefik configuration ("v0.1.0" - check latest version):
     ```yaml
     experimental:
       plugins: